Wisc-HCI/ITER/README.md

 ```

 [Designing Interface Aids to Assist Collaborative Robot Operators in Attention Management]()

+> As collaborative robots become increasingly widespread in manufacturing settings, there is a greater need for tools and interfaces to support operators who integrate, supervise, and troubleshoot these systems.
+In this paper, we present an application of the Robot Attention Demand (RAD) metric for use in the design of user interfaces to support operators in collaborative manufacturing scenarios.
+Building on prior work that introduced RAD, we designed and implemented prototype timeline and countdown-timer interfaces to be used within a collaborative assembly-inspection task where an operator is also responsible for a separate sorting task.
+We performed a user evaluation to investigate the effects of displaying predictive RAD information on operator performance and perceptions of the task.
+Our results show lower perceived task load and increased usability scores compared to baseline condition without an interface.
+These findings suggest that predictive RAD should be used by designers and engineers developing operator interfaces for collaborative robot applications in manufacturing.

 ```bibtex
 @inproceedings{henrichs2021designing,
   title={Designing Interface Aids to Assist Collaborative Robot Operators in Attention Management},